markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

 ```

-After sending the text you will receive a response from Twilio.
-If the text did not go through there will be errors presented.
-As long as no errors are indicated the text should have been delivered successfully.
+If all went will you should receive a text on your device.
+Your terminal window will display `JSON` sent by Twilio either confirming your `HTTP` request was successful or it will display an error.

 ## Phone number and message body redaction

 If you use `redaction` for privacy reasons this can also be tested with curl.
-Redaction must be enabled in your Twilio console for the flags to work.
+Redaction must be enabled in your account for the flags to work.

-Only the NPA-NXX are stored in the log files.
-The remaining digits are redacted.
+This redacts digits from the phone number.
+Only the NPA-NXX are in the logs.

 ```bash